higgi13425/ctsu/README.md

 # ctsu
-This shiny app allows the upload of a task_report.xlsx file and a protcol_summary.xlsx file, and subsequent reproducible data wrangling to produce a downloadable summary report in xlsx format for each CTSU.
+This shiny app allows the upload of a task_report.xlsx file and a protocol_summary.xlsx file, and subsequent reproducible data wrangling to produce a downloadable summary report in xlsx format for each CTSU.

 Future goals include